KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We were introduced to Netlify and deployed a Single Page Application.
 We also looked into more features offered by Netlify such as Netlify forms, continuous deployment, plugins, edge function etc.

 - Spent a couple of hours working on a React project.

+#### Day 57: ###

+- I learned about and practised using React Fragments, modal components, children, portals and functions as props.
+I also learned about styling React Apps using global stylesheets, component stylesheets, CSS modules, and dynamic and conditional inline styles.

+- We delved deeper into deployment and managed to deploy and link a simple front-end and back-end app with Heroku and Netlify.

+- Also learned a bit about Headless CMS and watched a tutorial on Strapi.
+Strapi looks like it could make back-end life a whole lot easier!